Information Gaps

 The Problem of Asymmetric Information

-In reality, information gaps are common.
+In reality, information gaps and asymmetric information are common.

-The most significant is asymmetric information, where one party in a transaction has more or better information than the other.
+Asymmetric information: a situiation where one party in a transaction has more or better information than the other.

 Consequences of Asymmetric Information